ryanatkn/gro/src/docs/philosophy.md

   - interoperability should be an integrated design quality: output tool data in common formats using human-friendly APIs, like JSON to the filesystem, and provide userland plugin points for reading/writing data and monitoring behavior
-  - our tools and meta tools should be the same technologies, so they can feed into each other
   - two examples of good efforts here include the [build system](https://github.com/feltcoop/gro/blob/main/src/docs/unbundled.md) and [task resolution and composition](https://github.com/feltcoop/gro/tree/main/src/task)